 You might wonder what makes a trail challenging.
 For us, it depends on a few things, but the main one is how tired we feel after finishing.
-Of course, exhaustion is different for everyone, but since we’ve done a lot of hiking, most trails don’t wear us out.
-For example, we once hiked all the trails at Mount Jefferson State Natural Area in a single day (click here to read more about that adventure).
+Of course, exhaustion is different for everyone — and since we’ve done a lot of hiking, most trails don’t wear us out.
+For example, we once hiked all the trails at Mount Jefferson State Natural Area in a single day (read more about that adventure here).
 Even with all the elevation changes, we still felt fine afterwards.

 But when we hiked the Riverbend Backcountry Trail at New River State Park, we were definitely worn out by the end.
+At 3.5 miles one-way from its official trailhead — plus roughly another mile each way just to reach it from the parking area — the round-trip can easily run nine miles in total.
 While it isn’t as technically tough as the Grandfather Trail, it’s still demanding.
 So, is the Riverbend Backcountry Trail one of the most challenging in North Carolina?
-We think it’s worth considering, and below we share our experience hiking the trail.
+We think it’s worth considering — and below, we share our experience hiking the trail.

 Table of Contents